5 Myths about Therapy Dogs: A Guide for Speech-Language Pathologists

 #5 All speech therapy dogs are “Goldens” or “Doodles”.

-I’d love to hear what your questions and concerns are regarding adding a therapy dog into your practice for future topics.
-Please click on the contact link to get in touch!
+I’d love to hear what your questions and concerns are regarding adding a therapy dog into your practice for future topics—contact me!

 May your days be filled with puppy wiggles and children’s giggles,